Breaking the SEG Myth: ISO/IEC 17065 Opens the Door for all UK Solar Installers (With a Catch – Read On!)

 Clause 1.12 states that:

-And then talks about a MCS certificate but most people stop reading there when the really important clause is clause 1.13 which states:
+And then it talks about a MCS certificate.
+But most people stop reading there.
+The really important clause is 1.13:

 “If you do not have an MCS certificate, your installation and installer should be accredited in accordance with EN 45011 or EN ISO/IEC 17065:2012.”

-And the guidance for energy suppliers directly aligns with this as their clause 4.7 states:
+And the guidance for energy suppliers aligns with this in clause 4.7:

 “The SLCs define an equivalent scheme as a scheme accredited in accordance with EN 45011 or EN ISO/IEC 17065:2012.”

-That’s a fact backed by UKAS, and it’s time this becomes more widely known so it doesn’t hamper the growth in home grown energy.
-This means thousands of installers are already certified to install under SEG (even if they do not know it).
+That’s a fact, backed by UKAS.
+And it’s time this becomes more widely known, so it doesn’t hamper the growth of home-grown energy.
+This means thousands of installers may already be certified to install under SEG—but only if their scheme includes assessment to the MTCs.

 This is a major breakthrough.

-It means that competent, certified installers operating under ISO/IEC 17065 schemes (like NAPIT's CPS in this case) are no longer excluded from SEG payments—so long as the certification scheme is valid and appropriate.
+It means that competent, certified installers operating under ISO/IEC 17065 schemes (like NAPIT's CPS) are no longer automatically excluded from SEG payments—so long as the certification scheme includes assessment against the MTCs for solar PV.

 This opens up a new pathway for: